What Does Pollution Do To The Great Barrier Reef? 🌊

-Now, let us continue with the blog about the Great Barrier Reef pollution.
+Now, let us continue on with the blog about the Great Barrier Reef pollution.

 According to the Queensland museum’s site, the functions of a coral reef include protecting coastlines from strong waves and storms, provides habitats for aquatic wildlife, providing nitrogen and other important nutrients for marine food chains, assist in carbon and nitrogen-fixing, and help with nutrient recycling.

 In spite of this, people still find ways to exploit and destroy it.

 Having said all of these, let us go further into the topic and see what pollution does to the Great Barrier Reef and what causes it.

 As you may have read in other articles, one of the most common effects of pollution on the Great Barrier Reef is coral bleaching.

 In fact, it has already experienced two major bleaching events in a short span of decades – 1998 and 2002, to be exact.